-2009 - May [2] (Or) (c)
+2009 - May [2] (Or) (c) What are the challenges faced by the management of a data centre?
+(3 marks)

 A data center is a centralized repository for the storage, management and dissemination of data & informations.
 Data center is a facility used for housing a large amount of electronic equipment, typically computers and communication equipments.
 The purpose of a data center is to provide space and bandwidth connectivity for server in a reliable, secure and scaleable environment.
 It also provide facilities like housing websites, providing data serving and other services for companies.
 Such type of data center may contain a network operations center (NOC) which is restricted access area containing automated system that constantly monitor server activity, web traffic, network performance and report even slight irregularities to engineers, so that they can stop potential problems before they occur.